zachmccabe/beijing/docs/faq.md

 The field guide is on v2.0.1.

-(BTW, you can check to see if you have the latest version by comparing the version number listed on the book’s copyright page with the [latest release](https://github.com/zachmccabe/beijing/releases/latest) on Github.)
+(BTW you can check to see if you have the latest version by comparing the version number listed on the book’s copyright page with the [latest release](https://github.com/zachmccabe/beijing/releases/latest) on Github.)

 ## Who is this book for?